ernstc/telemetry/README.md

 Just add Code Sections and Trace statements to your code to start telemetry for your application.<br>
 __Common.Diagnostics__ will load listeners according to the configuration and start sending data to them.<br>

-Traces can then be added of any level to instrument application code.<br>
+You can add Traces at different levels to instrument application code.<br>

 <!--
 	public partial class App : Application